lnquy/www/write/content/blog/kubectl-exec-flags/index.md

 ---
 title: "Kubectl Exec Flags"
-description: "What exactly does -t and -i flags in kubectl exec means?"
+description: "What exactly does the -t and -i flags in kubectl exec means?"
-lead: "What exactly does -t and -i flags in kubectl exec means?"
+lead: "What exactly does the -t and -i flags in kubectl exec means?"
 date: 2021-06-08T21:41:47+07:00
 lastmod: 2021-06-08T21:41:47+07:00
 draft: false